ChrisHaPunkt/ha-stihl-imow/README.md

 https://img.buymeacoffee.com/button-api/?text=Buy%20me%20a%20coffee&emoji=&slug=chrishapunkt&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff)](https://www.buymeacoffee.com/chrishapunkt)

-### Warning
-This is an early development version.
-Things are going to change in upcoming releases like entity names and the information currently available in the entity attributes will become own entities.

 ## Installation

 Add the URL to this repo as a custom repo in your HACS UI inside Home Assistant: